 If you are not a resident but you buy a property in Portugal, you still need to pay taxes.
-This means that you are not considered as a resident in Portugal if you spend less than 183 days per year (tax calendar year).
+This only means that you are not considered a tax resident in Portugal if you spend less than 183 days per year (tax calendar year).
 Non-residents are subject to taxation on their Portuguese-sourced income.
 In addition, married couples are subject to taxation jointly.

 Below you can see what types of taxes you are subject to when you buy a property in Portugal.